 A Daring Life has been nominated for the Mississippi Arts & Letters Award for 2012 in the non-fiction category

-A Daring Life has been nominated for the Mississippi Library Association Author Award for 2012-2013
+A Daring Life won the Mississippi Library Association Award for Nonfiction for 2013